 Hawkman is the poster boy of Continuity Snarl for a reason.
 Mostly this is because his Golden Age and Silver Age pre-Crisis versions were particularly different in concept, to a degree approaching In Name Only, but post-Crisis writers have kept trying to somehow merge the two.
 His background is something of a Thanagarian snare beast.
 So grab your pills and try to follow us as we explain his complicated history.

 Hawkman was first created by Gardner Fox during the Golden Age.
-He was Carter Hall, an archaeologist, who found an ancient dagger.
-He discovered that he was the reincarnation of the ancient Egyptian prince Khufu.
+He was Carter Hall, an archaeologist, who discovered that he was the reincarnation of the ancient Egyptian prince Khufu.
 He created his suit with the Nth metal, and fought alongside the reincarnation of Khufu's wife Chay-Ara.
 The character notably became one of the most prominent founding members of the Justice Society of America.
 His series was eventually cancelled, along with all of DC's superhero comics of the time (except for Superman, Batman and Wonder Woman).

 Then in 1985 DC merged all their various alternate universes into a single universe with the miniseries Crisis on Infinite Earths.
 This was an attempt to clean up their convoluted continuity, but in the case of Hawkman it just made things worse: now we had the two Hawkmen, the alien cop and the archaeologist, both existing on the same Earth.
 The aliens were briefly members of the Justice League International, while the Golden Age versions were temporarily trapped in Limbo along with the rest of the JSA in an attempt to subject them to Chuck Cunningham Syndrome.

 Trying to fix that mess, it was established that the Hawkman that joined the JLI was actually the spy Fel Andar from Thanagar — an alternate version of whom had briefly appeared pre-Crisis, there named "Fell Andar" with two Ls — who took the false identity of Carter Hall Jr., the son of the reincarnating Hawkman who was currently in Limbo.
 Even worse, he brainwashed his girlfriend Sharon Parker to make her believe that she was Shayera, Hawkgirl, and killed her when she learned the truth.
 And to add to this mess, Hector Hall, the actual son of Carter Hall, was still alive post-Crisis.
 Around this time, Carter Hall and the rest of the Justice Society were brought back from Limbo as well.
+Golden Eagle, meanwhile, was heavily redesigned to lessen his costume's resemblance to that of Hawkman, while his backstory was changed to remove his idolization of Hawkman and the specifics of where he got his winged outfit.

 Let's recount what we have so far: Carter Hall, the reincarnating Hawkman from the Golden Age; Shiera Hall, the reincarnating Hawkgirl from the Golden Age; Fel Andar, the spy Hawkman that joined the JLI and pretended to be Katar Hol; Sharon Parker, the Hawkwoman that joined the JLI who'd been brainwashed into believing that she was Shayera Hol; the real Katar Hol, the Hawkman from Hawkworld; and Shayera Thal, the Hawkwoman from Hawkworld.
 If you are already having a headache, we can't blame you.
 What can we do to fix this?
 Answer: a new crisis crossover!

-The 1994 miniseries Zero Hour! made an effort to tidy everything up and simplify the status quo.
+The 1994 miniseries Zero Hour: Crisis in Time! made an effort to tidy everything up and simplify the status quo.
 It was revealed that Katar's father had landed on Earth at some point and met Carter Hall, and based Thanagar's wings on Carter's and named his son (Katar) after Carter; it was also revealed that Katar was half-human.
 All the disparate Hawkmen and Hawkwomen were fused into a single being, a "Hawkgod".
 The end result was that Carter, Katar and Shiera did not exist anymore, Fel Andar became a character of his own and Shayera went back to Thanagar.
 Unfortunately, this didn't end up settling everything as hoped.
 Although there was just one Hawkman now the Hawkgod version and the ongoing "Hawkman" comic kept going for another year and a half after "Zero Hour", the sheer weight of the character's convoluted backstory led DC editorial to decide that he was just too much of a mess by now to be usable and to declare the character entirely off-limits.
 For example, Grant Morrison was prohibited from including Hawkman in the early issues of his series "JLA", leading him to create the new winged character Zauriel as a substitute.

 Afterwards, there was a relatively minor example not related to the wider Hawksnarl: Carter and Kendra died in an explosion in Final Crisis.
 But Johns wanted to use them for Blackest Night, so they were brought back to life again; and even the arts and plot for Kendra's funeral had to be altered in Justice League of America at the last moment to fit this.
 They were killed by the Black Lanterns and became zombies.
 They were revived again, and Kendra turned completely into Shiera.
 They were turned into wind creatures in the climax of Brightest Day, and Shiera disappeared after that.